 Are pancakes healthy to eat for breakfast?

-Traditional pancakes recipes call for refined flour which has little fiber.
+Traditional pancake recipes call for refined flour which has little fiber.
 Because they are high in refined carbs and low in fiber, they are not considered very healthy.
 However, our version of them is totally on the healthy side.

-First, we use rolled oats which are high in fiber and are healthier and more nutritious than processed flour.
+First, we use rolled oats that are high in fiber and are healthier and more nutritious than processed flour.
 Also, we use almond milk instead of regular milk which is also lower in calories.
 Similarly, we added sugar-free syrup with some protein powder that gives you energy.
 All these ingredients make this recipe a healthy and delicious meal.